Product Manager

 Entry-Level Roles

-- Associate Product Manager: Supporting senior PMs with research and analysis
+Associate Product Manager supports senior PMs with research and analysis.

-- Product Analyst: Focusing on data analysis and user research
+Product Analyst focuses on data analysis and user research.

 Mid-Level Roles

-- Product Manager: Owning specific product areas or features
+Product Manager owns specific product areas or features.

-- Product Lead: Managing multiple product managers or complex products
+Product Lead manages multiple product managers or complex products.

 Senior-Level Roles

-- Principal Product Manager: Strategic leadership across multiple products
+Principal Product Manager provides strategic leadership across multiple products.

-- Director of Product: Managing product teams and strategy
+Director of Product manages product teams and strategy.

-- VP of Product: Executive leadership of entire product organization
+VP of Product provides executive leadership of entire product organization.

-- Chief Product Officer: C-level strategic product leadership
+Chief Product Officer provides C-level strategic product leadership.

 Common Challenges